 The Elite is noticeably quieter than the Prime which we looked at before, and the sound it makes is much “smoother”.
 So this is a good news.

 The bad news, however, is that we tested the decibels and we were, to be honest, disappointed.
 The Elite revs with 60-67dB.

 “That’s not really that loud”, you might say.
 Yes, it may not be, but when you see a Theragun ad. saying “ultra-quiet smart percussive therapy device with advanced sound insulation”, you can’t help but feel duped when you hear something different.
 For $399 we still feel the device could’ve been a little quieter.

 The thing is, back in 2019 you would be excused for having a few more decibels on your product.
 But since then brands have been working hard to come up with hushed down devices.

 However, the competition has better battery power.
-For example, Ekrin devices will last 4-8 hours with a single charge (keep in mind that Ekrin B37S still weighs the same as Theragun Elite).
+For example, Ekrin devices lasted 4-8 hours with a single charge when we tested them (and keep in mind that Ekrin B37S still weighs the same as Theragun Elite).

 And just as a note, we noticed the device doesn’t work when plugged in.
 We test this with every device and the result has always been the same (most don’t work when plugged in).